Skip to Main Content

 Learn More

 Once you've found the loan you want, fill out an application form and submit the required documents.
-Once approved and you receive the funds, use the borrowed money to pay your taxes.
-Make sure to make on-time monthly payments to your lender or else you could face late fees and other types of penalties.
+Once it's approved and you receive the funds, use the borrowed money to pay your taxes.
+Make sure to make on-time monthly payments to your lender, or else you could face late fees and other types of penalties.
 Late or partial payments may also negatively impact your credit score.

 The longer your loan’s term, the more interest you pay over the life of your loan.